haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 12 (+1)
 CHA
 7 (−2)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 317

 Languages — Challenge 5 (1,800 XP)
 Trampling Charge.
 If the gorgon moves at least 20 feet straight toward a creature and then hits it with a gore attack on the same turn, that target must succeed on a DC 16 Strength saving throw or be knocked prone.
 If the target is prone, the gorgon can make one attack with its hooves against it as a bonus action.